shaoweipng/udacity-deep-learning/README.md

 ## Installation and setup

+Note that 4 GB of RAM are short to run the notebooks, 8 GB will be more comfortable.

 I already had [Jupyter Notebook][jupyter] running on my Mac.
-For reference, it has been provided by [Anaconda][anaconda] which is my Python bundle of choice.
+For reference, it has been shipped with [Anaconda][anaconda] which is my Python bundle of choice.
+It works on Linux as well.

 The only module to install from there is TensorFlow.
 The installation from ``pip`` is fine to me, the only trick is that the version 0.6.0 has been required (not the latest one).
 You can refer to the [official documentation][tensorflow-pip-install].
 So the installation is done with a single command line: